charmplusplus/charm/doc/projections/manual.rst

 Under the tool options, one may:

--  Filter the set of entry methods to be displayed on the graph via the “Select Entry Points” button.
+-  Filter the set of entry methods to be displayed on the graph via the "Select Entry Points" button.
 One may also modify the color set used for the entry methods via this option.

--  use the “Select New Range” button to reload the dialog box for the tool and set new parameters for visualization (eg. different time range, different set of processors or different interval sizes).
+-  Use the "Select New Range" button to reload the dialog box for the tool and set new parameters for visualization (eg. different time range, different set of processors or different interval sizes).

--  store the current set of entry method colors to disk (to the same directory where the trace logs are stored).
-This is done via the “Save Entry Colors” button.
+-  Store the current set of entry method colors to disk (to the same directory where the trace logs are stored).
+This is done via the "Save Entry Colors" button.

--  load the stored set of entry method colors (if it exists) from disk (from the same directory where the trace logs are stored).
-This is done via the “Load Entry Colors” button.
+-  Load the stored set of entry method colors (if it exists) from disk (from the same directory where the trace logs are stored).
+This is done via the "Load Entry Colors" button.

-This tool’s performance is tied to the number of intervals desired by the user.
+This tool's performance is tied to the number of intervals desired by the user.
 We recommend that the user stick to visualizing 1,000 intervals or less.